ChilloutVR-Team/docs/docs/official/legal/privacy-policy.md

 # Privacy Policy

-Alpha Blend Interactive UG (haftungsbeschränkt) takes your privacy very seriously.
+The ChilloutVR Team takes your privacy very seriously.
 This privacy policy is designed to assist you in understanding how we collect and use the personal information you provide to us and to assist you in making informed decisions when using our site and our products and services.
-The content of abinteractive.net, abinteractive.de and alphablend.cloud are the service offerings of Alpha Blend Interactive UG (haftungsbeschränkt), a limited liability company registered in Arnsberg, Germany with company number HRB 12947.
-Alpha Blend Interactive UG ( haftungsbeschränkt) and associated companies, and references in this document to “us,” “our,” and “we” refer to Alpha Blend Interactive UG (haftungsbeschränkt) and abinteractive.net.
+The content of chilloutvr.net are the service offerings of the ChilloutVR Team.
+The ChilloutVR Team and associated companies, and references in this document to “us,” “our,” and “we” refer to the ChilloutVR Team and chilloutvr.net.

 This Privacy Policy addresses all the requirements set out in the GDPR.
 The General Data Protection Regulation (EU) 2016/679 (“GDPR”) is a regulation in EU law on data protection and privacy for all individuals within the European